zencart/documentation/content/dev/release_process/adding_team_members.md

 This is not required for all members, but may be useful in case vBulletin needs to be modified in some way.
 An example is adding a super administrator, as noted above - this cannot be done in the vBulletin UI; it requires a file change.

-Give them to OpenSSH passphrase and have them create a key for passwordless ssh.
+Give them the server IP, port and passphrase and have them create a key for passwordless ssh.

 ### Allowing them to update the PingServer

 This is required for the [Ping Server ](/dev/release_process/ping_server/)